Matching methods for truncation by death problems: Matching for CSEs and for SACE without PPI

 Two key limitations of the SACE are often raised.
 First, the always-survivors stratum can be a non-trivial subset of the population, and it cannot be known, both for the observed data and for future individuals, who is an always-survivor and who is not.
 Second, identification of the SACE relies on cross-world assumptions, namely assumptions on the unidentifiable joint distribution of potential outcomes under different intervention values.
 Such assumptions cannot be tested from the data nor they can be guaranteed to hold by experimental design.
 Here, both monotonicity and PPI are cross-world assumptions.

-Motivated by these limitations, \cite{stensrud2020conditional} proposed the CSEs approach.
+Motivated by these limitations, \cite{stensrud2022conditional} proposed the CSEs approach.
 A key prerequisite for this approach is having an alternative to the single treatment $A$, represented by two treatments $A_S,A_Y$, with potential outcomes $S(A_S=a_S,A_Y=a_Y)$ and $Y(A_S=a_S,A_Y=a_Y)$, such that joint interventions on $A_S$ and $A_Y$ lead to the same results as interventions on $A$.
 The latter is formalized by the \textit{modified treatment assumption}, which implies that setting $A=a$ or $A_S=a,A_Y=a$ lead to the same potential outcomes of $S$ and $Y$.

 A second critical assumption is $A_Y$ \textit{partial isolation}, that states there are no causal paths between $A_Y$ and $S$.
 Under this assumption, Under $A_Y$ partial isolation, the CSEs for $a_S=0,1$ are

+In a study of training program effect on employment ($S$) and earnings ($Y$), $A_Y$ can include, for example, modules targeting directly salary negotiation skills and hence are not expected to affect $S$, while $A_S$ represents the rest of the program contents (that affect $S$ and may or may not affect $Y$).
+A detailed example involving cancer treatment ($A$) and QOL ($Y$) is given by \cite{stensrud2022conditional}.

-\cite{stensrud2020conditional} make the point that unlike the members of the principal stratum $\{S(0),S(1)\}$, the members of the conditioning set $S(a_S)=1$ can be observed from the data (under certain assumptions).
-Note that the interpretation of \eqref{Eq:CSEdef} as the effect of $A$ on $Y$ is non-trivial, because, under the modified treatment assumption and $A_Y$ partial isolation, there can still be causal paths between $A_S$ and $Y$ which do not involve $S$.
+\cite{stensrud2022conditional} make the point that unlike the members of the principal stratum $\{S(0),S(1)\}$, the members of the conditioning set $S(a_S)=1$ can be observed from the data (under certain assumptions).
+Furthermore, there are scenarios under which the SACE is not identifiable and the CSEs are.
+Note that the interpretation of \eqref{Eq:CSEdef} as a direct effect of $A$ on $Y$ is non-trivial, because, under the modified treatment assumption and $A_Y$ partial isolation, there can still be causal paths between $A_S$ and $Y$ which do not involve $S$.
+Nevertheless, under the stronger full isolation assumption there are no such paths, and the CSEs retain an interpretation as a direct effect on $Y$.
+Further discussion of these estimands and their utility can be found in \cite{stensrud2022conditional}.

 The following Proposition provides an identification formula for $CSE(a_S)$, which resembles our identification formula for the SACE, and even coincides with it under certain conditions.
-It additionally relies on a positivity assumption and dismissible component conditions, all described in Section 7 of \cite{stensrud2020conditional}. \begin{proposition} Under randomization, $A_Y$ partial isolation, the modified treatment assumption, positivity, and the dismissible component conditions
+It additionally relies on a positivity assumption and dismissible component conditions, all described in Section 7 of \cite{stensrud2022conditional}. \begin{proposition} Under randomization, $A_Y$ partial isolation, the modified treatment assumption, positivity, and the dismissible component conditions